texdiaz/curriculum/02-css/README.md

     ````css
     h1 {
       color: blue;
       font-family: Arial, sans-serif;
       font-size: 20px;
     }
     ````

 ## <a name="selectors"></a> 2.
 Selectors

-As was shown above, selectors can be used to change the appearance of an element.
+As was shown above, selectors can be used to change the appearance of an HTML element.

 There are several types of selectors: